SoftwareTechnologyMQ/SoftwareTechnologyMQ.github.io/loops.md

 ## break

-The `break` statements exists the **innermost** loop (to the statement immediately after it).
-It is useufl when you don't explicitly know the terminating value (as in example 1 below).
+The `break` statements exits the **innermost** loop (to the statement immediately after it).
+It is useful when you don't explicitly know the terminating value (as in example 1 below).

 ### Example 1